 Municipal agencies are increasingly including considerable small business (SB) and disadvantaged business enterprise (DBE) participation goals for as-needed and other contract efforts.
 At the same time, communities and businesses are recognizing the value of SB and DBE partnerships among contractors and small, local service providers for technical services.
 However, predicting task orders and workload at the start of an on-call contract can be difficult, requiring prime contractors to make educated estimates on how much technical support may be supplied by SB/DBEs.

 Factors such as the nature of on-call work and available SB/DBE expertise can affect a team’s ability to perform the work and meet SB/DBE participation commitments.
 Ongoing relationship building with SB/DBEs and up-front engagement can help enhance task coverage and improve project delivery.
-Dudek Project Managers Asha Bleier and Bryn Evans outline three ways to build and foster SB/DBE relationships that can last for years––and projects––to come.
+Dudek Project Manager Asha Bleier outlines three ways to build and foster SB/DBE relationships that can last for years––and projects––to come.

 Participate in Events that Foster SB and DBE Partnerships